wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/UseCase.md

 I designed my tooling with a particular type of use case in mind.

 Say your town has 4 or 5 libraries in it.
-Maybe you might like to have a fully accessible (as in specifically designed for use by people with disabilities such as sight loss), multi-lingual ready, moderated, validated identity social network that for each library and its catchment area.
+Maybe you might like to have a fully accessible (as in specifically designed for use by people with disabilities such as sight loss), multi-lingual ready, moderated, validated identity social network for each library and its catchment area.

 The way I would commission a project like that is that I would